Here’s how to freeze tomatoes! This quick preserves ripe tomatoes so you’ll always have a taste of summer: no canning or cooking required.

 How to freeze tomatoes

-Conventional wisdom says you cook tomatoes to preserve them: like simmering them into sauces or canning them into cooked salsa.
-But the freezer works for tomatoes too!
-While you can’t eat the tomatoes raw, they work similar to canned diced tomatoes: you can chop them up for soups, stews and sauces when you’re ready to use them.
+Conventional wisdom says to preserve tomatoes you should cook them, like simmering them into sauces or canning them into cooked salsa.
+But you can freeze tomatoes too!
+While you can’t eat them raw, frozen tomatoes work similar to canned diced tomatoes: use them in soups, stews, sauces and more!
 This method is more versatile and easier: because you don’t have to decide the final form before you preserve them.
-Here’s how to freeze fresh tomatoes:

 Ways to use frozen tomatoes